-The Resolution establishes certain funds and accounts, as follows: (i) the "Revenue Fund", (ii) the "Operation and Maintenance Fund" (consisting of the "Cost of Operation Account" and the "Cost of Maintenance Account"); (iii) the "Sinking Fund" (consisting of the "Interest Account," the "Principal Account," the "Bond Amortization Account," the "Debt Service Reserve Account," and the "Bond Redemption Account"); (iv) the "Renewal and Replacement Fund," or "R&R Fund;" (v) the "Operation and Maintenance Reserve Fund;" (vi) the "General Reserve Fund;" and (vii) the "Rebate Fund."
+The Resolution establishes the following funds and accounts: the "Revenue Fund;" the "Operation and Maintenance Fund" or "O&M Fund" (consisting of the "Cost of Operation Account" and the "Cost of Maintenance Account"); the "Sinking Fund" (consisting of the "Interest Account," the "Principal Account," the "Bond Amortization Account," the "Debt Service Reserve Account," and the "Bond Redemption Account"); the "Renewal and Replacement Fund," or "R&R Fund;" (v) the "Operation and Maintenance Reserve Fund;" the "General Reserve Fund;" and the "Rebate Fund."
 All Revenues are deposited daily into a special account in one or more depositories (the "Collection Account").
 At least weekly the Department transfers all moneys in the Collection Account to the Board for deposit into the Revenue Fund.
-Except for the Operation and Maintenance Fund and the Operation and Maintenance Reserve Fund, such funds and accounts constitute trust funds for the purposes provided in the Resolution, and the Registered Owners of the Bonds have a lien on all moneys in such funds and accounts until applied as provided therein.
-See "MISCELLANEOUS - Investment of Funds" below for a discussion of the investment of such funds by the Board.
+Except for the O&M Fund and the Operation and Maintenance Reserve Fund, these funds and accounts constitute trust funds for the purposes provided in the Resolution and the Registered Owners of the Bonds have a lien on all moneys in such funds and accounts until applied as provided therein.
+See "MISCELLANEOUS - Investment of Funds" for a discussion of the investment of such funds by the Board.

-Application of Revenues

-The Resolution provides that on the 15th day of each month, Revenues deposited in the Revenue Fund shall be deposited, to the extent necessary, in the following funds and accounts and applied as described below.
+Application of Revenues -The Resolution provides that on the 15th day of each month, Revenues deposited in the Revenue Fund shall be deposited, to the extent necessary, in the following funds and accounts and applied as described below.

-Revenues are first deposited into the Operation and Maintenance Fund in amounts equal to 1/12th of the Cost of Operation and 1/12th of the Cost of Maintenance.
+Revenues are first deposited into the O&M Fund in amounts equal to 1/12th of the Cost of Operation and 1/12th of the Cost of Maintenance as set forth in the annual budget of the Department.
 By July 2024, the Department had made sufficient deposits in the Cost of Operation Account and Cost of Maintenance Account equal to 1/12th of the budgeted Cost of Operation and 1/12th of the budgeted Cost of Maintenance for Fiscal Year 2025, respectively.
-Because the Costs of Operation and Maintenance are to be paid from the STTF in accordance with the Covenant, as defined below, instead of from the Operation and Maintenance Fund, the moneys on deposit in the Operation and Maintenance Fund will not need to be drawn down and no additional Revenues will be deposited therein.
-See "SECURITY FOR THE BONDS - Payment of Costs of Operation and Maintenance from the STTF" below for a discussion of the payment of the Cost of Operation and the Cost of Maintenance by the Department pursuant to the Covenant.
+Moneys on deposit in the O&M Fund may be used for the payment of Cost of Operation and the Cost of Maintenance; however, because the Costs of Operation and Maintenance are paid from the STTF in accordance with the Covenant, as defined below, and reimbursed from the General Reserve Fund, as discussed in "SECURITY FOR THE BONDS - Payment of Costs of Operation and Maintenance from the STTF," below, the moneys on deposit in the O&M Fund will not need to be drawn down.
+Therefore, after the initial monthly deposit on July 15 of each Fiscal Year, no additional Revenues will be deposited into the O&M Fund during such Fiscal Year.

-Next, Revenues are deposited into the Interest Account in the Sinking Fund, in an amount equal to 1/6th of the interest payable on the Bonds on the next Interest Payment Date and into the Principal Account in the Sinking Fund in an amount equal to 1/12th of the principal amount of Serial Bonds maturing on the next annual maturity date, and into the Bond Amortization Account in such amounts as may be required for the payment of Term Bonds in such Fiscal Year.
+Next, Revenues are deposited into the Interest Account, in an amount equal to 1/6th of the interest payable on the Bonds on the next Interest Payment Date, the Principal Account in an amount equal to 1/12th of the principal amount of Serial Bonds maturing on the next annual maturity date, and the Bond Amortization Account in such amounts as may be required for the payment of Term Bonds in such Fiscal Year.
 No distinction or preference exists in the use of the moneys on deposit in the Sinking Fund for payment into the Interest Account, the Principal Account, and the Bond Amortization Account, as such accounts are on a parity with each other as to payment from the Sinking Fund.
 Any deficiencies in these accounts will be restored from the first Net Revenues available to the Department.